Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Students are expected to make satisfactory progress toward their degree each trimester.
 Students must complete the DO program within six academic years of the matriculation date in the College of Osteopathic Medicine.

-The KHSC-KansasCOM Student Performance Committee, or SPC, may grant an additional year in exceedingly rare and extenuating circumstances.
+The KHSU-KansasCOM Student Performance Committee, or SPC, may grant an additional year in exceedingly rare and extenuating circumstances.
 Students who do not complete their degree in six academic years will not be eligible for additional federal aid without an appeal.
 Students will need to contact the Office of Financial Aid to determine aid eligibility.
 The Office of Financial Aid will advise the student of the appeals process for additional aid eligibility to complete their degree if they have met the maximum time limit and can enroll beyond six years.

 SAP Review

-SAP is reviewed annually at the end of the academic year at KHSC-KansasCOM.
+SAP is reviewed annually at the end of the academic year at KHSU-KansasCOM.
 This will be done prior to disbursement of subsequent aid for the next academic year.
 The entire previous year will be reviewed to determine eligibility.
 The Office of the Registrar will review all students enrolled for the year to determine a student’s SAP status, regardless of financial aid received.

 If the student is not meeting the above SAP eligibility requirements, the student will be ineligible for federal financial aid.
 Students will be notified by email if they fail to meet the minimum standards outlined above.
 This email communication will include an explanation of the standards evaluated and instructions on how to proceed with the appeal process.